While we don’t like to pick favourites, when it comes to cool coastal gems, they don’t get much greater than Byron Bay.

 Stone & Wood Brewery

 A brewery tour and tasting at Stone & Wood is a must do on your trip to Byron.
 Their new brewery is the perfect spot to grab a tasting paddle with mates, learn about the brewing process and snack on beer-inspired eats from 100 Mile Table's on-site kitchen.

 Byron Bay Train + The Arts & Industrial Estate

-The once abandoned train tracks of Byron have been brought back to life!!
+The once abandoned train tracks of Byron have been brought back to life.
 In true Byron fashion, no less, with a world-first vintage solar train that runs a return circuit from the northern beaches into the town’s centre.
-My tip would be to take a bike onboard with you out to The Arts & Industrial Estate, for a leisurely ride around the many shops and cafes in this northern district of the Bay.
-Make sure you pop in to McTavish surfboards to check out the works of one of the best longboard shapers in the world while sipping a coffee from their new attached cafe.
+Our tip?
+Take a bike onboard with you out to The Arts & Industrial Estate, for a leisurely ride around the many shops and cafes in the northern district of the Bay.
+Make sure you pop in to McTavish surfboards to check out the works of one of the best longboard shapers in the world while sipping a coffee from their attached cafe.

 A trip with Zephyr Horses is a great way to appreciate Byron’s natural surrounds both on the beach and through the rainforest.
-Book a photography package to make your horseback experience all the more memorable.
+Our pick?
+Try the horseback pub tour, it's a one of a kind experience.

 Cape Byron Distillery

 Perched up in the hinterland with stunning views out to the ocean is The Cape Byron Distillery.
 Book a tour on Friday, Saturday or Sunday and take home a bottle of their famous Brookie’s dry gin inspired by the native Australian bushland that surrounds the Brook Farm on which the distillery sits.